-"Neuropsychiatric events have been reported in adult, adolescent, and pediatric patients taking SINGULAIR.
-Post-marketing reports with SINGULAIR use include agitation, aggressive behavior or hostility, anxiousness, depression, disorientation, dream abnormalities, hallucinations, insomnia, irritability, restlessness, somnambulism, suicidal thinking and behavior (including suicide), and tremor.
-The clinical details of some post-marketing reports involving SINGULAIR appear consistent with a drug induced effect.
+"Neuropsychiatric events have been reported in adult, adolescent, and pediatric patients taking montelukast sodium.
+Post-marketing reports with montelukast sodium use include agitation, aggressive behavior or hostility, anxiousness, depression, disorientation, disturbance in attention, dream abnormalities, dysphemia (stuttering), hallucinations, insomnia, irritability, memory impairment, obsessive-compulsive symptoms, restlessness, somnambulism, suicidal thinking and behavior (including suicide), tic, and tremor.
+The clinical details of some post-marketing reports involving Montelukast sodium appear consistent with a drug-induced effect.

 Patients and prescribers should be alert for neuropsychiatric events.
 Patients should be instructed to notify their prescriber if these changes occur.
-Prescribers should carefully evaluate the risks and benefits of continuing treatment with SINGULAIR if such events occur [see Adverse Reactions (6.2)]."
+Prescribers should carefully evaluate the risks and benefits of continuing treatment with Montelukast sodium if such events occur."

-* Singulair has NOT been proven the safest and most effective drug to treat asthma or allergies:
+* Montelukast has NOT been proven the safest and most effective drug to treat asthma or allergies:

 The National Asthma Education and Prevention Program (NAEPP) recommends that for all age groups, inhaled corticosteroids are the most effective medication for long-term control.
 Leukotriene receptor antagonists (including Singulair) are considered adjunct (additional) therapy with inhaled corticosteroids, and omalizumab for severe asthma.* (Inhaled corticosteroids are not side effect free.)

-* Singulair is not effective for everyone.
+* Montelukast is not effective for everyone.
 Clinical research has determined that differential response is due in part to genetic variability.

-• Singulair's 10mg strength is not approved for use in children under 15.
+• The 10mg strength is not approved for use in children under 15.

-* A reliable source of accurate medication information is the National Library of Medicine's DailyMed website, a database that includes FDA approved labels for over 16,000 prescription drugs.
+* The content of medication information leaflets voluntarily provided by pharmacies is NOT approved by the FDAand may not contain the most up to date information. * A reliable source of accurate medication information is the National Library of Medicine's DailyMed website, a database that includes FDA approved labels for prescription drugs.
 For the most current side effect information, visit the website of the medication manufacturer and read the patient and prescribing information.